AnirudhDas/ADSlidePanels/README.md

 $ open YourAppName.xcworkspace
 	```

-5. Now you can import `ADEmailAndPassword` in your source files:
+5. Now you can import `ADSlidePanels` in your source files:

 	```swift
 import ADSlidePanels